Cycle along the stunning Amalfi Coast & Sorrento

 To get to Ravello is a challenge apart.
 Located at only 1 km. from the coast, it towers above the Mediterranean at an impressing 370 metres.
 A ride of about 5 km., with a maximum grade of almost 35% will take you from sea level to the central square, where you’ll deserve a cool drink!

-In case you do want to fully enjoy the scenery, but do not want to get the sweaty part of it, a beautiful E-Bike tour might be the right choice.
+In case you do want to fully enjoy the scenery, but do not want to get the sweaty part of it, a specially designed E-Bike tour might be the right choice for you!
 We offer three different E-Bike tours along the Amalfi Coast, of which 2 are specially designed for riding an E-Bike.
+Also is there the possibility to personalise tours, starting from a centrally based hotel.

 Bike challenges – some of our favourite routes